 There are no hard and fast rules about when to start giving children pocket money.

-Your child might be ready to try managing some pocket money if she understands that:
+Children might be ready to try managing pocket money if they can understand these messages:

-- spending all her money today means there’s no more until the next payment.
+- Spending all their money today means there’s no more until the next payment.

 How much pocket money?

 This depends on your circumstances and what you think is reasonable.
-As long as your child understands how much he’ll get and how often, he can start learning how to use the money well.
+As long as your child understands how much they’ll get and how often, they can start learning how to use the money well.